 - Drain and dry chickpeas.
 In a medium mixing bowl, combine chickpeas with oil and salt.
 Place on baking tray, covered with Parchment paper.
 Bake in 400°F oven for 10 minutes.
 Stir to ensure even roasting.
 Then cook for 10 minutes more.
 Remove when chickpeas are crispy and slightly browned.
 Sprinkle with 1 tsp. cumin and 1 tsp. paprika.

-- Prepare butternut squash.
+- Prepare zucchini, summer or butternut squash.
 In a large mixing bowl combine squash with coconut oil, salt, 1 tsp. cumin and 1 tsp. ginger.
 Place pieces on baking tray, covered with Parchment paper.
 Spread evenly, with no squash pieces touching each other for the best roast.
 Bake for 30-45 minutes in 400°F oven, stirring once halfway through.
 Remove when squash is soft and nicely browned.

 - Find medium, high-sided bowl, enough to hold two meal-sized portions.
 Spoon rice into one third of the bowl.
 Spoon chickpeas into one third of the bowl.
 Spoon spinach/greens into one third of the bowl.